 Molecular Biology of Plant Nutritional Homeostasis

-- E3 ligase BRUTUS Is a Negative Regulator for the Cellular Energy Level and the Expression of Energy Metabolism-Related Genes Encoded by Two Organellar Genomes in Leaf Tissues , Molecules and Cells (2022)
+- BTS Is a Negative Regulator for the Cellular Energy Level and the Expression of Energy Metabolism-Related Genes Encoded by Two Organellar Genomes in Leaf Tissues , MOLECULES AND CELLS (2022)

 - A hybrid model connecting regulatory interactions with stem cell divisions in the root , Quantitative Plant Biology (2021)